Sarah Parker Remond

 Sometime later, Sarah relocated to Florence, Italy, qualifying as a doctor and obstetrician at one of Europe's most prestigious medical schools.
 Her fluency in Italian allowed her to join elite groups in Florence and Rome, where she hosted fellow abolitionist Frederick Douglass and lived next to the famed Black female sculptor Edmonia Lewis.
 She was also friends with the Italian nationalist Giuseppe Mazzini.

 Sarah Parker Remond was popularly known for her philanthropy, prominence, and professional achievements in her time.
-The Sarah Parker Remond Centre for the study of Race and Racialisation at UCL is named in her honour.
+In 2023, the Sarah Parker Remond Centre for the study of Race and Racialisation at UCL was named in her honour and a plaque erected in her memory.

 At a time when every conceivable barrier was placed before Sarah Parker Remond, she overcame racism, sexism and poverty, to become an abolitionist, suffragette, academic, and medical doctor.
 Nubian Jak is proud to be honouring this indomitable spirit with a blue plaque during International Women's Month.
 Dr Jak Beulah - founder of Nubian Jak Community Trust.